markd2/MarkDnD/session-notes.md

   and went into the hallway.
 * Another office, with another dead body in the corner.
 An indistinct Thumping sound is heard occasionally.
 The party didn't investigate further.
-* As the hallway, there are more bones scattered on the ground, and the decorative fillegree is more elaborate.
+* As the hallway, there are more bones scattered on the ground, and the decorative filigree is more elaborate.
 * Going through the set of double-doors to the north, the party spies a sleeping creature, unlike anything they've seen before.
 Body of a massive predatory cat, with sleek muscles and black flesh.